PHACDataHub/dns/README.md

 # PHAC Alpha DNS

 This repo contains config files for PHAC DNS services.
-It is built on top of [CDS's dns repo](https://github.com/cds-snc/dns) but with an Infrastructure as Data approach.
+It is built on top of [CDS's dns repo](https://github.com/cds-snc/dns) but with an IaD (Infrastructure as Data) approach.

 Currently, we have three sub-domains on top of the CDS's _alpha.canada.ca_ domain: